 And even the pastry is made with what is to hand: flour and butter, essentially!

 I always make my own pastry as it tastes so much better than pastry you can buy, it goes much crisper and it is considerably cheaper.

 Even the king of pastries, puff pastry, can be made quite happily over an evening, chilling it between turns and going back to give it another turn during the advert breaks on tv!
-It is all really quite labour un-intensive!!
+While it takes time, it is all really quite labour un-intensive!!

 However, if using commercial pastry, go for the all-butter variety as the cheaper pastry made with oils is really quite horrid.

 If you want to make puff pastry, or even a short-cut rough-puff pastry (ideal for sausage rolls), my recipe and tips can be found here.

 Recipe: herby sausage rolls – makes about 8 large ones or 16 small ones

 - 25og puff pastry: the all-butter pastry is essential if using shop-bought